 If you are showing symptoms of COVID-19, you must stay at home and book a test through the NHS Test and Trace Service.

 COVID-19 vaccines are effective.
 They can keep you from getting and spreading the virus that causes COVID-19 and can also help keep you from getting seriously ill even if you do get COVID-19.
 We encourage all students, both UK and international, to take a vaccine.

 If you are a student or member of staff, let us know if you are self-isolating or have tested positive for coronavirus so we can support you.

-Please see our information about how we can support you if you have symptoms or test positive or coronavirus, or need to self-isolate.
-To ensure we are clear and transparent with you, the page also includes our student and staff case statistics.
+Please see our information about how we can support you if you test positive for coronavirus or need to self-isolate.

-If you need to self-isolate or receive a positive test, you must let the University know by emailing email@example.com, visiting our reporting Covid webpage or calling 0113 3438777.
+If you need to self-isolate or receive a positive test result, you must let the University know by emailing email@example.com, visiting our reporting COVID webpage or calling 0113 3438777.
 If you live in University accommodation please also report to them that you are self-isolating.

 If you’re an applicant or offer holder please visit our coronavirus information FAQs for prospective students.

 We’ll continue to make updates on this page.
 Information published is correct at the time of posting.
 This is a rapidly changing situation so please keep checking back for updates.